-With the assistance of Computershare, XPO expects to distribute GXO common stock at 12:01 a.m., Eastern Time, on August 2, 2021, the distribution date, to all holders of outstanding XPO common stock as of the close of business on July 23, 2021, the record date for the distribution.
+With the assistance of Computershare, XPO expects to distribute GXO common stock at [], Eastern Time, on [], 2021, the distribution date, to all holders of outstanding XPO common stock as of the close of business on [], 2021, the record date for the distribution.
 Computershare will serve as the settlement and distribution agent in connection with the distribution and the transfer agent and registrar for GXO common stock.